 I've spent 514 minutes in conversation with students

 I've earned $87.38 USD

-Now, I'm no math whiz but I could tell at a glance I was not making $10.20 an hour.
-As it stands, my actual hourly wage is $7.94 per hour.
-While that really isn't a lot it isn't half bad either, considering whenever I am not tutoring a student I can be surfing the net, reading a book, or even writing this very blog post.
+Now, if you can fill your hour then you’ll make a decent wage. $10.20 an hour isn’t terrible, but it isn't half bad either, especially considering whenever I am not tutoring a student I can be surfing the net, reading a book, or even writing this very blog post.
 Is it a great way to earn money?
 Not at all.
 But for those who just need to earn some pocket money for their travels this could be worth while.
-Another plus is that they pay you every week (via Paypal) as long as you have earned over $20.
+Another plus is that they pay you every week (via Pay Pal) as long as you have earned over $20.

 There are a few things to consider before you sign up, however.